Sometimes you just wanna dance!

 Contemporary – a style of expressive dance that combines elements of several dance genres including modern, jazz, lyrical and classical ballet while learning to connect the mind and the body through fluid dance movements.
 (Class attire – leotard, tights, lyrical sandals, and hair secured away from the face).

-Musical Theatre – a theatrical production or play that has many songs and music incorporated into it to tell the story.
+Intro to Broadway – a theatrical production or play that has many songs and music incorporated into it to tell the story.
 For example, The Sound of Music is musical theatre when it is performed in front of a live audience on Broadway.
 Several of the Glee pieces would also be considered musical theatre because the artist are singing, dancing and acting at the same time.
 (Class attire – leotard, tights, jazz pants, Capri’s, character shoes, and hair in a pony tail.)

 Production – a combination of several types of performing arts with dance styles in one piece.
 These elements can contain but are not limited to; the performing arts, new media art, film, television, radio, and video.
 (Class attire – leotard, tights, jazz pants or Capris shoes will be determined by the instructor, and hair in a pony tail.)